Lepton Flavour Symmetries: Origin of neutrino masses

 The special size of neutrino masses can be accounted for even in the presence of singlet partners for the neutrinos as well, as such singlet neutrinos carry their own peculiarity.
 In order for them to give rise to a neutrino mass term through gauge invariant Yukawa interactions, the fields $\nu^c_i$ should be singlets under the whole SM group.\footnote{If the field $\nu^c$ is allowed to have more than one component, it could alternatively be a $\text{SU(2)}_L$ triplet.
 The argument that follows would still go through, as it is only based on $\nu^c$ being the only fermion in a real representation of the SM group, with all the others belonging to a fully chiral representation.} The SM extensions mentioned above also predict them to be SM singlets.
 Therefore, the neutrino singlets would be the only fermions allowed to have an explicit, gauge invariant (and lepton number violating) mass term

 Such a mass term has no ties with the electroweak scale, as it survives in the limit in which the electroweak scale vanishes.
-Hence, there is no reason why it should not be much heavier than the electroweak scale.
+Hence, there is no reason why it could not be much heavier than the electroweak scale.
 If that is the case, the singlet neutrinos represent nothing but a specific (and prototypical) realisation of the very framework discussed above: new degrees of freedom lying at a scale significantly larger than the electroweak scale.
 It must therefore be possible to account for their effect at the electroweak scale (and below) in terms of effective operators.
-Indeed, integrating them out~\cite{Altarelli:2004za} precisely generates the Weinberg operator, with, in a matrix notation,
+Indeed, integrating them out (as reviewed e.g.\ in \cite{Altarelli:2004za}) precisely generates the Weinberg operator, with, in a matrix notation,

 where $\lambda_N$ and $M$ are the parameters in \eqs{nuYukawa} and~(\ref{eq:M}) respectively.
 The light neutrino masses end up being given by the celebrated seesaw formula~\cite{Minkowski:1977sc,GellMann:1980vs,Yanagida:1979as,Glashow:1979nm,Mohapatra:1979ia}